pkoryzna/reactive-temperature/readme.md

 * Finding sensors in directory supplied as first argument, e.g. `/sys/bus/w1/devices`
 * Periodically reloading device files for each found sensor
+* Logging measurement history to a buffer and printing to console, _persistence not implemented yet_